bgonzalezbustamante/chilean-ministers/README.md

 [November 30, 2021](CHANGELOG.md).

 [^1]: In version 2.3.0 (Bold Fog) of the data set, we have corrected the sex of one misclassified observation of the Ricardo Lagos government.
 This implies a slight drop in the presence of women in the cabinet from 24.53% to 22.64% and small differences in some coefficients of the models in some of our previous publications.
-[^2]: The labels SEGEGOB, SEGPRES and SERNAM corresponds to the following ministries: *Secretaría General de Gobierno*, *Secretaría General de la Presidencia*, and *Servicio Nacional de la Mujer*.
+[^2]: The labels SEGEGOB, SEGPRES, and SERNAM correspond to the following ministries: *Secretaría General de Gobierno*, *Secretaría General de la Presidencia*, and *Servicio Nacional de la Mujer*.
+In addition, CORFO is an acronym for *Corporación de Fomento de la Producción*.
 [^3]: González-Bustamante, B., & Olivares, A. (2021).
 Data Set on Chilean Undersecretaries (1990-2022) (Version 1.4.4 -- Yellow Bonus) [Data set].
 DOI: [10.5281/zenodo.5715384](https://doi.org/10.5281/zenodo.5715384)